To make the most of your techUK website experience, please login or register for your free account here.

 Social Care Working Group

-The Social Care Working Group brings together members of the Local Public Services and Health & Social Care Programme and others from across this ecosystem to interrogate the challenges the social care market faces.
+The Social Care Working Group brings together members of the Local Public Services and Health and Social Care Programme and others from across this ecosystem to interrogate the challenges the social care market faces.

 1. You're here: